 - Ammo and guns are consistently stolen from the security forces, and it is expected that these might be used in different crimes and violations.

 - The Exploitation of young people connected to inadequate child raising and poor youth socialization: Because of poverty, unstable livelihood and being raised with conflicting and inhumane parenting, some South African children are exposed to risk factors which heightens the odds that they will wind up been involved with guilt and violence.

 Effect of Crimes in South Africa:

-Due to the high rate of Crimes in South Africa, below are some of the impact it has on the country.
+Due to the high rate of Crimes in South Africa, below are some of the impacts it has on the country.